StuDocu/cacheable-entities/README.md

 The use of `SyncCache` for this is because the invalidation happens on the spot.

-Here are some examples of how to do so,
+Here are some examples of how to do so
 ```php
 <?php
 $query = new AuthorPopularBooks($author);